- City Clerk

 Marriage License Applications

-Marriage licenses are issued in person at the City Clerk’s office by appointment Monday-Friday, 8:30 am – 4:00 pm.
+Marriage licenses are issued in person at the City Clerk's office by appointment Monday through Friday, 8:30 am to 4 pm.
 Due to the large number of requests we receive, you should call for an appointment a minimum of two weeks before your scheduled ceremony.
-Click here for application forms for in-person appointments.
+View the Marriage License Application (PDF) for application forms for in-person appointments.

 New York State law requires that you wait at least 24 hours after receiving the license before having a ceremony, and have your ceremony within 59 days thereafter.
 You must be at least 18 years of age to apply for this license.
 Both parties to this marriage must appear in person at the Office of the City Clerk.
 Licenses obtained in the City of Troy may be used anywhere in New York State.

-FEE: There is a non-refundable $40.00 fee per couple which includes the license and one certificate of marriage.
+Fee: There is a non-refundable $40 fee per couple which includes the license and one certificate of marriage.
 The fee may only be waived for active-duty military personnel who present proof of current service.
+We accept cash, check, or money orders.

 Submit one item from each group below with your application.
 All documents must be original or certified copies.
 No exceptions.
 Photocopied, faxed, or digital images are not acceptable.
 Documents in another language must be translated into English and notarized as certified translations.

-- Group 1: Photo ID – driver’s license, passport, employer or government-issued ID with name & date of birth
+- Group 1: Photo ID: driver's license, passport, employer or government-issued ID with name and date of birth

 A person's name does not automatically change upon marriage, and neither party to the marriage is required to change their surname (last name/family name).
 Parties to a marriage do not need to have the same surname after marriage.
 Either party to a marriage may elect to change their middle name and/or surname after marriage by entering the new name(s) on their application form.